allenc125789/TurtleNAS/README.md

 # Install:
 > [!IMPORTANT]
-> **Recommeneded on fresh install of latest Debian Stable, with no Desktop Environment configured.** While this program may work on other configurations, i'll only be maintaining it from Debian (Stable) 12.5.0 and up.
+> **Recommeneded on fresh install of latest Debian Stable, with no Desktop Environment configured.** While this program may work on other configurations, i'll only be maintaining it from Debian (Stable) 12.5.0 and up on this setup.

   1) Download this program. (edit the command here once uploaded officaially.)
   2) Use `su` to enter root in terminal and type `bash path/to/files/setup.sh`.